Pavan-1997/AWS_CFT/README.md

 Outputs: Declares output values that we can import into other stacks, return in response, or view on the AWS CloudFormation console.
 (Optional)
 ```
 ---
-# Creating a S3 Bucket using CFT
+# Creating a S3 Bucket using CFT and checking Drifts:

 1. Goto AWS Console -> Search and open AWS CloudFormation